joshmakar/yelp-camp/README.md

 # YelpCamp

-A web app used for listing different campgrounds and information about them.
+A web app used for displaying different campgrounds and information about them.

 ## Built With